mychiffonn/sport-event-management/milestones/milestone5.md

 ### 1. What went well during this unit?

-[We worked together as a team to tackle bugs efficiently.]
+We worked together as a team to tackle bugs efficiently.
+We also had a good time working together and were able to divide work effectively.
+We were able to deploy our project on Render and have it working as intended.

 ### 2. What were some challenges your group faced in this unit?

-[Deploying the website was a bit of a hassle, and it took a bit to sync with our latest pushes.]
+Deploying the website was a bit of a hassle, and it took a bit to sync with our latest pushes.

 ### 3. What were some of the highlights or achievements that you are most proud of in this project?

-[Having a full-stack application created through team effort was the most enjoyable part.
+Having a full-stack application created through team effort was the most enjoyable part.
 Seeing an idea come to fruition as a group made the entire process worth it.

 ### 4. Reflecting on your web development journey so far, how have you grown since the beginning of the course?

-[We've gained new insights on developing and deploying full-stack applications, along with experience handling GitHub workflows in a team environment.]
+We've gained new insights on developing and deploying full-stack applications, along with experience handling GitHub workflows in a team environment.

 ### 5. Looking ahead, what are your goals related to web development, and what steps do you plan to take to achieve them?

-[Learning how to manage and look for different bugs before and after deployment.
-In the future, it'd be better to break up projects into smaller steps for testing.]
+Learning how to manage and look for different bugs before and after deployment.
+In the future, it'd be better to break up projects into smaller steps for testing.